Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Indoor Electric Grill – If you want to grill salmon during the cooler months, this is perfect for that.
 You can use the same method!

 - Meat Thermometer – The best way to ensure your salmon is cooked perfectly each and every time.

 - Fish Spatula – This is my secret for flipping fish while grilling, so that it doesn’t break.

 Learn how to grill salmon perfectly with this easy grilled salmon recipe!
-Get all the best tips and tricks for buttery, flaky salmon fillets that won't stick.
+Use these tips and simple ingredients for buttery, flaky fish every time.

 Pat salmon fillets dry on both sides with paper towels.
 Place the fillets into a bag or bowl with marinade and turn to coat.
 Marinate for 30 minutes.